SJuras/OPENCV-QRcode-Reader/README.md

 Program will detect the qr-codes and bar-codes currently displayed infront of the camera, mark them with a rectangle and read the contents of the qr code or bar code.
 Decoded qr code or bar code will be written and displayed above the purple rectangle.

+The program is able to detect and read multiple qr codes and/or bar codes at once.